Do Snakes Poop? What Snake Waste Looks Like + How Often

 • No blood, mucus, or unusual color

-If you keep your snake on coconut fiber substrate, spotting droppings is easy — the dark waste stands out clearly against the lighter brown fiber.
+If you keep your snake on coconut fiber substrate, spotting droppings is easy.
+The dark waste shows clearly against the lighter brown fiber.
+It also makes spot-cleaning much faster.

 How Often Do Snakes Poop?